 - black pepper

-- 2 tbsp chives (chopped) for garnish
+- 2 tablespoon chives (chopped) for garnish

 Instructions

 - In a large heavy pot over medium heat, cook the sausage until no pink remains, breaking the pieces up with the back of the spoon.
-With a slotted spoon, remove the meat to a bowl and cover.

 - Deglaze the hot pot by adding the sherry to the pot and scraping up any browned bits.
 Add the potatoes and chicken broth to the pot and bring to a simmer.
 Cook for 20 minutes, or until the potatoes are tender.
-Mash slightly with a potato masher or use an immersion blender to break up the bits.

 Nutrition